gboxo/gboxo.github.io/_posts/2024-10-3-Gemma2-Lists.md

   <img src="/assets/images/Gemma2_Lists/Fraction-Blankcs.png" alt="Fraction Blankcs" />
 </p>

-6) For prompts, where we asked for a long list, the average number of items is 30, and we no longer observe an abudance of white space tokens at the end of the list.
+6) For prompts, were we asked for a long list, the average number of items is 30, and we no longer observe an abudance of white space tokens at the end of the list.

 Table with the number of items generated for each template,  across topics and samples.